 This blog post refers to the jcmoraisjr/haproxy-ingress project.
 There is now a new HAProxy Ingress Controller that uses the Data Plane API to dynamically update the HAProxy configuration.
-Read more about HAProxy 2.0 and the Ingress Controller.
+Read more in our blog post Dissecting the HAProxy Kubernetes Ingress Controller.

 Cloud-based applications have seen a great uptake in recent years, and that is especially true for microservices-based apps and related orchestration frameworks.